Long-Range Bell States from Local Measurements and Many-Body Teleportation without Time-Reversal

 Now we demonstrate that this model satisfies both conditions for teleportation.
-First, unlike the 1D chain, the 2D XY model does not become non-interacting under the Jordan-Wigner transformation, and therefore thermalizes a typical state, satisfying the first condition.
-Second, we show that the model hosts a special long-range pair-wise entangled eigenstate in which a qubit $q_{i,j}$ forms a Bell state with its reflection partner $q_{\overline i,j}$, where $\overline i=L_x-i$.
-Denote two of the Bell states $\frac{1}{\sqrt 2}(\ket{00}\pm \ket{11})$ as $\ket{I}$ and $\ket{Z}$ respectively.
-The eigenstate is written as, \bea \ket{\eig}= \prod_{i+j\in \text{even}} \ket{I_{(i,j),(\overline{i},j)}} \prod_{i+j\in \text{odd}} \ket{Z_{(i,j),(\overline{i},j)}}. \eea Notice the checkerboard pattern between $\ket{I}$ and $\ket{Z}$, depicted in the left panel of Fig.~\ref{fig:summary}(b).
+First, unlike the 1D chain, the 2D XY model is strongly correlated even under a Jordan-Wigner transformation, thus a typical state thermalizes, satisfying the first condition.
+Second, we show that the model hosts a special long-range pair-wise entangled eigenstate whereby a qubit $q_{i,j}$ forms a Bell state with its mirror partner $q_{\overline i,j}$, where $\overline i=L_x-i$.
+Two of the Bell states, $\frac{1}{\sqrt 2}(\ket{00}\pm \ket{11})$ are denoted as $\ket{I}$ and $\ket{Z}$ respectively.
+The eigenstate is written as,

-One can straightforwardly verify the state is an eigenstate of the XY model using the property of the EPR state and Pauli commutation relations~(See details in SM).
-We note that it is known that the XY ladder~($L_y=2$) hosts special eigenstates built from short-range Bell pairs on the rungs~\cite{vznidarivc2013coexistence, iadecolaladder}, which is different from Eq.~\eqref{eq:eigen}.
-The special eigenstate identified here exists for arbitrary $L_y$ and even $L_x$ beyond the ladder geometry, built from long-range Bell states within each row.
-There are also other similar special eigenstates in the XY model which we discuss in detail in SM.
-The special eigenstate $\ket{\eig}$ is related to $\ket{\epr}$ by single qubit rotations, therefore the XY model meets both conditions for many-body teleportation.
+Each term in the product creates a Bell pair, either $I$ or $Z$, based on the sign $(-1)^{i+j}$, forming a checkerboard pattern.
+In the SM we verify the state is an eigenstate of the XY model and identify three other closely related long-range entangled eigenstates.
+The special eigenstate identified here exists for arbitrary $L_y$ and even $L_x$, built from long-range Bell states within each row.
+The state identified here is different from the previously known exact eigenstates in the XY ladder~($L_y=2$) built from short-range Bell pairs on the rungs~\cite{vznidarivc2013coexistence, iadecolaladder}.
+Since the special eigenstate $\ket{\eig}$ is related to $\ket{\epr}$ by single-qubit rotations, the XY model meets both conditions for many-body teleportation.

+Now we present the many-body teleportation protocol in the XY model.
+Begin with the eigenstate in Eq.~\eqref{eq:eigen}.
+We choose the first row, break the long-range entanglement between $q_{1,1}$ and $q_{\overline{1},1}$, and inject the state $\ket{A}$ into $q_{1,1}$ to be teleported.
+Second, we take a new auxiliary qubit $q_b$ and entangle it with $q_{\overline{1},1}$.
+The state, similar to Eq.~\eqref{eq:init}, in the Bell basis of $q_{1,1}$ and $q_{\bar 1,1}$, reads